LIVING IN ASIA

 Lao Central Airlines flies to Bangkok and Luang Prabang

-On February 15 2013, Lao Central Airlines, a subsidiary of the privately owned Phongsavanh banking and commercial group, took delivery of a new 93 seat Russian Sukhoi Superjet 100, adding to Lao Central's fleet of two Boeing 737-400 aircraft.
+In 2013, Lao Central Airlines, a subsidiary of the privately owned Phongsavanh banking and commercial group, took delivery of a new 93 seat Russian Sukhoi Superjet 100, adding to Lao Central's fleet of two Boeing 737-400 aircraft, but unfortunately the aircraft crashed during its promotional tour (no fault of the airline).

-Up to 8 more Superjet 100s are expected between 2013 and 2014.
-Currently, the renamed Phongsavanh Airlines jets operate from Wattay Airport, Vientiane, to Bangkok and Luang Prabang, at competitive prices, with online booking available or call 1169.
+Currently, the former Phongsavanh Airlines jets operate from Wattay Airport, Vientiane, to Bangkok and Luang Prabang, at competitive prices, with online booking available or call 1169.
 Flights to Vietnam (Hanoi), China (Kunming) and Cambodia (Phnom Penh, Siem Reap) will begin later this year, with further destinations including Myanmar planned.
 International services using a Boeing 777 will commence once purchase and delivery are complete.

 [The first Superjet 100 for service in Southeast Asia flew into mountains in Indonesia during a May 2012 sales demonstration flight.
 The pilot, who had manually disabled the terrain warning system, was blamed for the fatal crash in which all 45 crew and airline representatives aboard died.
 See BBC Asia report.]